yang242j/VSB_Plus/Document/code_review.md

  */
 ```
 ### Avoid multiple if/else blocks
-Accounding to the functionality of our website, it applies lots conditions such as time confilct, prerequsite.
-However we are able to avoid using multiple if/else blocks in one condition for majority of code, only few of them have two or three if/else blocks.
+According to the functionality of our website, it applies lots of conditions such as time conflicts, prerequisites.
+However, we are able to avoid using multiple if/else blocks in one condition for the majority of code, only a few of them have two or three if/else blocks.
 ```javaScript
 function get24HrsFrm12Hrs(timeString) {
     // seperate H, M, am, pm